 Ryanair does things very differently from the airlines that you normally fly, and it helps to be prepared so you aren’t caught off guard (like a certain Upgraded Points writer was on his first Ryanair flight).
 Let’s just say I now know the ropes!

-Hot Tip: When flying with Ryanair, knowing which boarding group you’re in isn’t as important as the timing they use for boarding — but let’s start with the 2 groups so you can understand how to choose which one you want to be in.
+Hot Tip: When flying with Ryanair, knowing which boarding group you’re in isn’t as important as the timing it uses for boarding — but let’s start with the 2 groups so you can understand how to choose which one you want to be in.

 As we said before, there is nothing to decode and no guessing when it comes to the Ryanair boarding groups.